AlexRogalskiy/awesome-node-1/README.md

 ### Utilities
 - [slugify](https://github.com/simov/slugify) - Make Slugifies a string with nodejs.
 - [uuid](https://github.com/uuidjs/uuid) - Generate RFC-compliant UUIDs in JavaScript and nodejs.

+### OOP-NODE
+- [macroable](https://github.com/poppinss/macroable) - A simple ES6 class that can be extended to provide macros and getters functionality to your own classes.

 ### Mad science
 - [webtorrent](https://github.com/feross/webtorrent) - Streaming torrent client for Node.js and the browser.